 Meanwhile, Kawit town also hosts Maytinis Festival every Christmas Eve.
 The event stages a dramatic re-enactment of the Virgin Mary and Joseph’s “Panunuluyan.”
 There are also floats reimagining biblical scenes.

-Keep your eyes open for the different decorations with each neighborhood.
+Keep your eyes open for the different decorations in each neighborhood.
 Since you’re already in Kawit, pay a visit to Emilio Aguinaldo Shrine, where you can see a stunning display of astonishing lights dancing to Christmas songs.

-When it comes to experiencing Cavite through their local specialties, check out Calle Real, one of Tanza’s oldest houses that is now a restaurant.
+When it comes to experiencing Cavite through its local specialties, check out Calle Real, one of Tanza’s oldest houses that is now a restaurant.
 They serve traditional Cavite dishes, such as pancit choko and squid pancit, using recipes that are passed down from generation to generation.

 The unique lights show dancing to joyful Christmas medleys is a highly-anticipated attraction in Makati not just with locals, who have made it a holiday tradition to see, but for travelers as well.

 The business district of Makati isn’t all towering corporate offices.
 Look at the right places or book the right tours to help you learn more about the district and the neat activities you can do while you’re there.
-There so many things to do in Makati!
+There are so many things to do in Makati!

 You can also spend a day checking out museums in Makati, such as the Yuchengco Museum and Museo ng Makati.
 You can also get in the spirit of the season of giving by spending a day at one (or more) of Makati’s malls, like Greenbelt and Circuit Makati.

-Make sure to plan your trip around a weekend, so you can visit the Salcedo Weekend Market in Salcedo Village that will please all of your senses.
+Make sure to plan your trip around a weekend, so you can visit the Salcedo Weekend Market in Salcedo Village which will please all of your senses.
 Join a walking and sightseeing trip of Makati City to best experience this urban jungle.